Panel regression for the GDP of the Central and Eastern European countries using time-varying coefficients: Discussion and conclusions

 The regression with varying coefficients described in Section \ref{sec:regression} provides us the decomposition of $\Delta y_{i,t}$ time series into the sub-series $\Delta y_{i,t,j}$ of $d=7$ components: Achieved level of GDP, Price level, FDI, Trade, Gross capital formation, Central government debt, Private debt.
 The decompositions for all countries under investigation are qualitatively similar; see the example of the Baltic countries in Fig. \ref{fig5}.
 Results confirm previous findings that FDI, international trade, and capital formation are the main drivers of development.
 The contribution of governmental debt fluctuates quantitatively around zero and appears most positive for Estonia, which has the lowest government debt level.
-Thus, we suggest interpreting the quantitative contribution of components just as a relative estimate in comparison with other panel countries.
+Thus, the quantitative component contributions should be interpreted as relative descriptive estimates, rather than causal effects, and compared across the panel countries.
 The main quantitative contributions to GDP growth come from the positive effects of the achieved price level and the adverse effects of the achieved GDP level.
-It is in agreement with the Penn effect \cite{Hassan2016JIE} and the classical Solow growth model \cite{Ertur2007JAE}.
+It is in agreement with the Penn effect \citep{Hassan2016JIE} and the classical Solow growth model \citep{Ertur2007JAE}.